femrek/flutter_network_layer/flutter_network_layer_dio/README.md

   flutter_network_layer_dio: <version code> # check the version code in the pubspec.yaml file of the module.
 ```

-- Create your own response models like following example.
+- Create your own response models like the following example.
 Also, you can use auto generation tools like
   `json_serializable` to generate these models.
 The only point is that these models should implement the
   `JsonResponseModel` or `CustomResponseModel` and providing valid serialization methods.